ISS Services While Operating Remotely

 ISS does not recommend non-essential travel within the U.S. due to the current COVID-19 pandemic.
-Various parts of the U.S. have travel restrictions and stay-at-home orders.
+Various parts of the U.S. have travel restrictions.
 Please refer to CDC: COVID-19 Cases in the U.S. If you choose to travel within the U.S., please seriously consider your health and safety.
 Be sure to follow the recommendations provided by Centers of Disease Control and Prevention.

 A visa is valid until its expiration date.
 You are not required to apply for a new visa if it has not yet expired or been revoked.

 F-1 Visa Holders: If you are unable to depart the U.S. before the end of your Grace Period, your options to extend your F-1 status include receiving admission to another SEVP certified School and transferring your SEVIS record or applying for OPT.
 Please consult with an ISS Advisor regarding procedures and eligibility.
 Additionally, we encourage you to also contact your home country’s local consulate or embassy in the U.S. for support and information regarding travel home.

 It is important to note that unemployment insurance eligibility requirements vary from state to state.
 Check with the unemployment insurance agency in the state where you worked regarding eligibility guidelines.
 Click here to search for your state’s program.

 - CSUF President Virjee's July 8, 2020 message: Supporting our International Students